tauri-apps/tauri/.changes/tauri-cli-generate-upgrade-code.md

 "@tauri-apps/cli": "patch:feat"
 ---

-Add `tauri generate-wix-upgrade-code` to print default Upgrade Code for your MSI installer derived from `productName`.
+Add `tauri inspect wix-upgrade-code` to print default Upgrade Code for your MSI installer derived from `productName`.